(Claire 13, Joseph 11, Ben 7, George 6)

 "One day Mama and Claire went out shopping and they took George.
-I was seven and Ben was almost four.
+I was eight and Ben had just turned four.
 I was home with Ben by myself until Papa came home for lunch.
 When he found out Mama was gone he got really mad.
 He started throwing pots and yelling.
 It scared Ben so much that he wet his pants."

 "Papa took him into their bedroom, took off Ben's pants and thrashed him with his belt.
-Ever since then, Ben has been terrified of wetting his pants.
+He had red welts on his legs for two days.
+Ever since then, Ben has been terrified of having an accident.
 I don't think he has wet his pants more than once before now.
 It happened one time when he was five and we were backstage.
 He had to go really bad but we were told never to leave the backstage room.
 He didn't tell anyone he had to go until he couldn't wait any longer.
-Since we were right next to the apartments that day, I got him home and changed before anyone else ever knew.
+Since we were right next to the boarding house we were staying in that trip, I got him home and changed before anyone else ever knew.
 We made it back just as the show was finishing so we didn't get caught out of the room.
-If we had been caught Papa would have beaten us both!"
+If we had been caught Papa would have thrashed us both!"

 "Joseph, I want you to know something."
 Ethan says angrily.

 "Sir?"
 Joseph says his voice squeaking.

 "If I ever see your father again, I am going to shoot him!
 No, I think I'll whip him with a horsewhip and THEN I'll shoot him!
 What kind of man would beat a child or children!
 What kind of person would whip a child for something he couldn't even help!
 It's a good thing I don't have any idea where your sorry excuse for a father is!"

 "I wish I could shoot him too!
 I hate that bastard!"
 Joseph answers.